Scientiae radices amarae, fructus dulces

 Aims and scope

-Scientiae Radices (ISSN xxxxx) is an international, multidisciplinary, peer-reviewed, open access journal that publishes original and review articles in every aspect in the fields of: architecture, urban planning and civil engineering, chemistry, chemical engineering and technology, biotechnology, physics, material engineering and material sciences, medicinal sciences.
+Scientiae Radices (or SciRad) (ISSN xxxxx) is an international, multidisciplinary, peer-reviewed, open access journal that publishes original and review articles in every aspect in the fields of: chemistry, chemical engineering and technology, physics, materials engineering and materials sciences, urban planning and civil engineering, geology, biotechnology, medical sciences and related.
 Articles are published quarterly online by Radom Scientific Society (Radomskie Towarzystwo Naukowe – RTN).
-This journal is dedicated to serve all academic and industrial researchers and scientists who are experts in all major advances in modern research study.
+This journal is dedicated to serve all academic and industrial researchers and scientists who are experts in all major fields of modern research study.
 The journal aims to provide the most complete and reliable source of information on current developments in these fields.
-The emphasis will be on publishing quality articles rapidly and openly available to researchers worldwide.
-Please note readers are free to read, download, copy, distribute, print, search, or link to the full texts of articles published in this journal.
+The emphasis will be on publishing quality articles instantly and openly available to researchers worldwide.
+Please note that readers are free to read, download, copy, distribute, print, search, or link to the full texts of articles published in this journal.

 Correspondence to: firstname.lastname@example.org

 Luis Ramon Domingo, University of Valencia (Spain) – chemistry

 Przemysław Jodłowski, Cracow University of Technology (Poland) – chemical engineering and technology

 Tomasz Wasilewski, University of Radom (Poland) – materials sciences